Guided Discovery of Geometry: AngLegs

 3 Key Elements For Success

 Stories, constraints and making predictions.
 With these 3 elements, we will capture the attention of the child, guide them to discoveries and leave them driven to discover more.

 Children love shapes but what they really love is making up stories and going on adventures.
 When you let them build shapes to paint a story, you have a winner.

 Introduce this activity after story time.
 The story will stir their imagination, and get them to make the most of building with AngLegs.
 I recommend a few great choices at the end that are all about seeing shapes in everyday objects.

 The first day just let them build freely using their imagination.
-Here they will intuitively begin to notice important elements like three AngLegs always make the same general shape.
+Here they will intuitively begin to notice important elements, like three AngLegs always make a triangle.
 With the right stories, children will also start combining the shapes to make more complex pictures.

 During freeplay, connect with the students by having them tell you about their pictures.
 Let them articulate their ideas in their own words and then provide them the language to help them say their ideas simply, language like triangle, square, quadrilateral, octagon, corners, angles, sides and so on.

 Once the students feel confident in manipulating the AngLegs and are familiar with shape building, it's time to add constraints.
 That is when we give them specific tasks that let them discover specific qualities of geometric figures.